rgeorgiev583/dotfiles/README.md

 Some configuration files I've tweaked to my own use and benefit which I thought could also be useful to others.

+The files are located in `homedir`, the contents of which are supposed to be copied into the user's home directory.

 # Prerequisites

 - [Git](https://git-scm.com/)
 - [fish](https://fishshell.com/)
 - [Neovim](https://neovim.io/)
 - [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy)

+Use the `prepare.sh` script to install them.

 # Installation